1979 Type-II Camper Van Price: $10000

 Beautiful VW Camper Van!
-Bring green and classic style get plenty of attention on the road.
+Bright green and classic style get plenty of attention on the road.

 2.0 L Air Cooled